shailu1309/shailu1309/README.md

 - 🌱 I’m currently learning GenAI concepts and working hands-on on usecases
 - 🔥 I'm passionate about building Computer Vision models using CNN archietctures to solve engineering problems like damage detection, object deetction etc.,
 - 👯 I’m looking to collaborate on Deep Learning Projects
-- 💬 Ask me about How to get started in Data Science :smile:
+- 💬 Ask me about How to get started in Data Science
 - 😄 Pronouns: She/Her